Matador Resources Company research snapshot

 Business essence

 Customers pay Matador because the economy needs oil, natural gas, and NGLs.
-Matador creates value by drilling in the Delaware Basin and expanding midstream fee-based revenue through the San Mateo joint venture.
+Matador creates value by drilling in the Delaware Basin and by expanding fee-based midstream revenue through San Mateo, which now processes over one billion cubic feet per day after the Cardinal closing.

 Moat

 Matador has a real but narrow moat from Delaware Basin acreage, founder-led operating experience, and midstream infrastructure.
-The weak point is that end-market prices are set by global commodity markets beyond the company control.
+The weak point is that end-market prices are set by global commodity markets beyond the company control, and Waha gas pricing pressure shows that vulnerability.

 Munger risk inversion

-The thesis fails if oil or gas prices fall sharply, the Cardinal midstream acquisition disappoints, production growth stalls, service costs inflate, free cash flow stays negative, or the balance sheet becomes strained.
+The thesis fails if oil or gas prices fall sharply, the Cardinal acquisition integration disappoints, the Paloma or Ridge Runner deals slip or become dilutive, production growth stalls, service costs inflate, Waha gas prices stay depressed, adjusted free cash flow misses the roughly $1.0 billion guide, or debt from the financing mix strains the balance sheet.

 Management